 The Low-Rent Public Housing Assistance Fund has not received new appropriation since fiscal year 1986.
 The account is now in a liquidating status with permanent indefinite borrowing authority and is classified as mandatory.
-The Department borrows approximately \$40 million from Treasury each year to close pipeline loan commitments.
-Once the commitment is closed, the loan is forgiven by both the Department and the Treasury.
+The Department borrows from Treasury each year to close pipeline loan commitments.
+Once the commitment is closed, both the Department and the Treasury forgive the loan.